 Scientists and engineers visit from institutions all over the globe to collaborate on a variety of projects.
 Length of visit may range from several weeks to several months.
 Partial or full support for travel and living expenses may be available.
 Visitors must be sponsored by an EOL staff member and have a clear plan for the visit.

 COSMIC Visitor Program

-UCAR Constellation Observing System for Meteorology, Ionosphere, and Climate
+UCAR Constellation Observing System for Meteorology, Ionosphere & Climate Program

-COSMIC hosts U.S. and international visitors for collaboration on topics relevant to research and applications in radio occultation.
-Prospective visitors can be either invited or request visits, but all must have a COSMIC host who agrees to sponsor the collaboration, and/or direct the research or project.
-Travel expenses and other support are usually provided by the visitor, but may be available through COSMIC.
+The COSMIC Program hosts U.S. and international visitors for collaboration on topics relevant to research and applications in radio occultation.
+Prospective visitors will either be invited or can request a visit, but all must have a COSMIC host who agrees to sponsor the collaboration and/or direct the research or project.
+Travel expenses and other support are usually provided by the visitor, but in some cases may be available through the COSMIC Program.